Jawsingale/vscode-SEARCH-UNREAL-DOCUMENTATION/README.md

-# search-unreal-documentation README
+# search-unreal-documentation

 ## Features
-Searches Unreal Docs from VSCode
+Highlight text and press keybind for quick access to unreal docs from VSCode

+Default keybind set to CTRL + SHIFT + F1